OBGYN GYO Fellows in the Operating Room

 Core Program Components

-Each fellow will select a thesis project and thesis advisor.
+The first year of the program is an opportunity for our trainees to develop their research skills and academic interests.
+Prior to starting the program, the trainee will meet with program faculty to establish a mentor and project.
 The project must lead to the completion of a thesis suitable for subspecialty board certification.
-The thesis will be approved by an appointed Thesis Committee, and a formal defense of the thesis project will be carried out prior to the completion of training.
-This project may be laboratory-based basic or translational science, or non-laboratory-based epidemiology or outcomes research.
+The thesis will be approved by an appointed thesis committee, and a formal defense of the thesis project will be carried out before the completion of training.
+Fellows are also encouraged to submit research for presentation at regional or national meetings.
+The thesis project may be laboratory-based basic or translational science, non-laboratory-based epidemiology or outcomes research, or a clinical trial.
+Statistical support and a dedicated statistics curriculum are also available to fellows.

 In addition to research training, our fellows participate in weekly didactics and regular conferences to ensure that they are up to date on the most current research and literature on important topics in gynecologic oncology.